LivingWithHippos/server-stuff/README.md

 For a subdomain config file these are the essential parameters:

 `    server_name portainer.*;`

+Or

+`    server_name portainer.mydomain.com;`

+if you have multiple domains on your server.

 This will tell Nginx which subdomain should route the container stuff, can be changed without issues (remember to add it to SUBDOMAINS)